sczopek/spaceInvadersAtariRl/README.md

 To achieve the final controller output, the final convolutional layer is flattened and passed through a dense, fully connected layer that maps the different extracted layers to Atari controller input probabilities.
 (This is done with matrix multiplication of a weight matrix against the flattened feature vector CNN output.)
 Some details are omitted for brevity.
 The agent then chooses an action based on which probability has the highest chance of increasing the total score for the Space Invaders game.

 ### CNN Network Description
-The CNN used is from the original nature paper.
+The CNN used is from the [original Nature Paper](https://arxiv.org/abs/1312.5602).
 - 84x84 Greyscale (single channel) Image
 - Framestacking
 - 1st CNN, 8x8 Window, 16 Channels Out, Stride 4, No Padding